TrevorSLong/Windows-Tools/Windows-Options/README.md

 ### Cortana
    * Uninstalls Cortana for all users or just the current user
 ### Taskbar Alignment
    * Allows user to toggle taskbar alignment from Center to Left and back.
+(Windows 11)
+### Disable Auto Update
+   * Allows user to disable Windows update from auto-updating.
+### Disable Bing in the start menu
+   * Allows user to disable Bing results in the start menu.